RHINOPLASTY

 Recovery

-Sports activities restricted for 2 to 4 weeks.
+Sports activities restricted for 3 to 4 weeks.
+Contact sports require a longer waiting period.

 Complications

-It is important that you be informed of the risks and benefits.
+It is important to be informed of the risks and benefits of any surgical procedure.

 - Hematomas.